-These are the meanings that jisho presented to us, even using the google translator.
-Don't forget to check the furigana pronunciation in words with kanji to learn how to pronounce or write in Romaji.
-Now let's do as I do when writing articles or breaking up music, I put the sentence in romanization:
+These are the meanings that jisho presented to us, even using google translate.
+Don't forget to check the pronunciation of furigana in words with kanji to know how to pronounce or write in romaji.
+Now let's do as I do when writing articles or breaking up songs, I put the phrase in romanization:

 - Pray no imouto ga konnani kawaii wakeganai

-Everything that came before the particle が is the subject we're talking about, my sister.
-Start by reading the sentence behind to better translate into Portuguese.
+Everything that came before the が particle is what we're talking about, my sister.
+Start by reading the sentence behind to better translate it into Portuguese.
 There's no way / cute adorable / like that.
-Now we must include my sister in the sentence, which translates is:
+Now we must include my sister in the sentence, which translates to:

-- There is no way (my sister) to be that cute.
+- There's no way (my sister) can be that cute.

 How will jisho help you learn Japanese?

 You will need to interpret the context of the sentence to arrive at a more logical meaning and a perfect translation.
-It doesn't matter if you are using the google translator to leave jisho's words in Portuguese.
+It doesn't matter if you are using google translator to make jisho words in English.
 The site provides several meanings for the same word, in addition to the English translation being much more accurate.

-In addition, you will be translating word for word, and only then will you transform the phrase and translate the song correctly.
-We also recommend putting the Japanese word or kanji in the google translator to see more meanings and meanings of the word.
+Also, you will be translating word by word, and only then will you transform the phrase and correctly translate the song.
+We also recommend putting the Japanese word or kanji in google translator to see more meanings and senses of the word.
 Japanese is a language full of idioms, making literal and quick translations impossible.

-Translating and studying the sentences carefully and in detail will help you to memorize Japanese words and expressions in a natural and fun way.
-Picking up a song and translating sentence by sentence will have far more results than filling in gap exercises or reading giant texts.
+Translating and studying sentences carefully and in detail will help you to memorize Japanese words and expressions in a natural and fun way.
+Picking up a song and translating it sentence by sentence will have much more results than filling in gaps or reading giant texts.

 When translating words using jisho, you know several alternatives to the same word, as well as other words with different meanings that use the same ideogram.
-Only with jisho and with Japanese content, your studies can go beyond anything handout or teacher.
+With just jisho and content in Japanese, your studies can go beyond anything a textbook or teacher.

-Of course, using jisho will take practice and dedication, you should also not abandon traditional methods of memorization.
-Using jisho can be both a fast and a slow way to learn Japanese.
+Of course using jisho will take practice and dedication, you also shouldn't abandon traditional memorization methods.
+Using jisho can be a fast and slow way to learn Japanese.
 The goal is to leave it in your hands to meet all your needs when learning nihongo.

-Do you want to expand your Japanese learning even further?
+Want to further expand your Japanese learning?
 Read our article that explains how to learn Japanese by producing content (click here).